ahierro/simple-online-store-java/README.md

    - Role-based authorization for API endpoints
    - Email confirmation flow for user registration

-These architecture decisions promote maintainability, testability, and a clear separation of concerns, making the codebase more resilient to change and easier to understand.
+These architecture decisions promote maintainability, testability and a clear separation of concerns, making the codebase more resilient to change and easier to understand.

 ### License
 This project is licensed under the [MIT License](LICENSE).